brettleclerc13/Cool-kids-network/README.md

 ### Environment Variables

-There is a .env file in the src/ folder.
-Since this is a concept site meant for full transparency in its workings, the usernames and passwords for both WordPress and MariaDB have been shared as follows:
+Yes I know, there is a `.env` file in the `src` folder, since this is a concept site meant for full transparency in its workings.
+The usernames and passwords for both WordPress and MariaDB have been shared as follows:

 **WordPress Admin Credentials:**
 - Username: **webmaster**